nhxv/task-manager/README.md

 - edit personal information

 Employee account can:
-- view, accept and complete task
+- view, accept and complete assigned task
 - edit personal information

 *Due to 1-1 relationship between employee and task, admin can only assign one task to each employee.